digitosimfake20/ThePressAI/replit.md

 - Configured for Replit environment
 - Updated frontend to run on port 5000 with 0.0.0.0 binding
 - Updated backend to run on port 3001 in development (localhost), port 5000 in production (0.0.0.0)
-- Changed API calls from Netlify functions to local backend API (http://localhost:3001/api/check)
+- Changed API calls from Netlify functions to local backend API (`/api/check` via proxy)
+- Added proxy configuration in package.json to route `/api/*` calls to backend
 - Added OPENAI_API_KEY environment variable configuration
 - Installed all dependencies (npm install)
 - Set up concurrently to run both frontend and backend together